Reducing Student, Classroom & School Disruption: Prevention & Intervention

 How can a teacher address diverse behaviors in the classroom?

-In today’s classrooms, teachers must effectively educate a wide variety of diverse learners, including students with vastly different behavioral challenges.
+In today’s classrooms, teachers must effectively educate a wide variety of diverse learners, including students with unique behavioral challenges.
 A focus of this program will be understanding the impact of positive relationships with students and how those relationships impact behavior.
-Participants will explore the causes of student behaviors and develop prevention and intervention strategies to meet student needs.
+Participants will explore the causes of student behaviors and developing prevention and intervention strategies to meet student needs.

 Program Options Available for: